 This post may contain affiliate / compensated links.
 For full information, please see my disclaimer here.

-Last Updated on 08/05/2021
+Last Updated on 24/07/2021

 Going carry-on only – particularly for air travel – is hassle-free, and it makes travelling so much easier when you’re not bogged down with baggage.
 However, getting the packing bit right is a challenge.

 The one where every essential item in your carry-on seems to resemble a liquid of some kind and you’re left shoving these little 100ml blighters into every available crack and corner of your TSA-friendly ziplock bag.

-Why you should travel with solid toiletries
+Why you should use solid toiletries for travel

 Carry-ons are great, but we could really do without those tiny bottles of liquid toiletries than run out after a few uses.
 Now, luckily, we can.
 Liquid-free toiletries are becoming more of a reality and ziplock bag Tetris a thing of the past.

-You get so many more uses out of your product – mainly because you get to take its full version with you as opposed to the 100ml allowance on a flight.
+You get so many more uses out of your product – mainly because you get to take its full version in a concentrated form (which saves water!) with you as opposed to the 100ml allowance on a flight.

+Want a more sustainable suitcase?
 Here’s what else I include in my eco-friendly packing list.

 Non-liquid toiletries are more eco-friendly